jnozzi/cocoadev.com/markdown/MostOfCodeInControllerClass.md

 ----

 Thanks for your advice.
 I have a few more questions, though.
-When you create a document-based application, does the General/MyDocument class become the Controller?
+When you create a document-based application, does the MyDocument class become the Controller?
 My other question is, when you do have programs that are 3-5 thousand lines long, do you create multiple controller classes to do specific things with the interface to keep the code readable, or when your programs become that long will you have multiple windows that require a different controller for each?

 ----

 I've always needed multiple windows each with their own controller class.
-And yeah, the General/NSDocument subclass is supossed to be a controller, and your model should be a different class, but right now I'm working on an app that is close the 10 thousand lines between all of the frameworks and bundles that it loads in, and the document class doubles for the model as well.
+And yeah, the NSDocument subclass is supossed to be a controller, and your model should be a different class, but right now I'm working on an app that is close the 10 thousand lines between all of the frameworks and bundles that it loads in, and the document class doubles for the model as well.
 It lends itself better that way (in my particular instance).
 Strictly, this is wrong, but if it flows and is manageable as well as understandable and easy to read, it is acceptable.
 Just don't let it get out of control.
 I actually added a compiler warning (using the #warning directive) to remind myself that it acts as both.
 Anyway.
-Hope this babble helped. --General/EliotSimcoe
+Hope this babble helped. --EliotSimcoe

 ----